Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Findings

 \subsubsection{Close engagement with the data, versus LLMs that automate processing}

 Participants reported that directly collecting interviews and reviewing them manually enables sensemaking and synthesis (P4, P6, P8, P10, P16, P19, P20).
 P20 showcased this perspective, saying \textit{``I do think there's something in looking at all the transcripts, having done all the interviews yourself, and having intuitions around what themes arise.''} P10 also felt manual sensemaking was valuable, and tied this view to a potential tradeoff: \textit{``You also wonder: if an AI were to do it, would you lose some of that sensemaking that naturally happens when you're individually doing it yourself?
-And could that lead to not a strong findings or not a strong discussion section?''} Relatedly, some researchers worry that the ubiquity and ease of using LLMs in these related tasks may lessen the degree of deep engagement with the data through manual sensemaking by allowing researchers to rely on "shortcuts."
-P19 shared that if someone is \textit{``using [an LLM] as a shortcut for reading large-scale things [where] you can't go through what's generated, then I do have concerns.''}

-P13 saw the main risks of involving LLMs in data analysis as only resolvable if researchers still take care to collect and review data themselves: \textit{``I'm sure there's lots of ways this could get messed up, like only looking for certain words or words that go together and missing on nuance or interesting ways other people are talking about the same concept.
-If you'd never read it yourself, or were not actively engaged in the development of, say, the words, or whatever you're looking for, any pattern, creation or recognition... maybe something would get lost.''} Researchers wrestled with whether deep knowledge of the data would be maintained if LLMs were used in the analysis process, echoing past concerns about technological involvement in qualitative research.
+And could that lead to not a strong findings or not a strong discussion section?''} Relatedly, some researchers worry that the ubiquity and ease of using LLMs in these tasks may lessen the degree of deep engagement with the data through manual sensemaking by allowing researchers to rely on "shortcuts."
+P19 shared that if someone is \textit{``using [an LLM] as a shortcut for reading large-scale things [where] you can't go through what's generated, then I do have concerns.''} P13 saw the main risks of involving LLMs in data analysis as only resolvable if researchers still take care to collect and review data themselves: \textit{``I'm sure there's lots of ways this could get messed up, like only looking for certain words or words that go together and missing on nuance or interesting ways other people are talking about the same concept.
+If you'd never read it yourself... maybe something would get lost.''} Researchers wrestled with whether deep knowledge of the data would be maintained if LLMs were used in the analysis process.